GetDKAN/dkan/docs_assets/pages/overview_installation.md

 ## Installing DKAN

 If you already have an existing Drupal site, install DKAN with [composer](https://www.drupal.org/node/2718229).
-You can find the [latest release version here](https://github.com/GetDKAN/dkan/releases).
+You can find the [latest DKAN release here](https://github.com/GetDKAN/dkan/releases).
+Composer will download the module and all of the  dependencies it requires for the backend.
+For more details [click here](https://github.com/GetDKAN/dkan-tools/tree/master#adding-dkan-to-an-existing-drupal-site).

 ```
-composer require 'getdkan/dkan:2.0.0'
+composer require 'getdkan/dkan:2.1.0'
 ```

 ## Sample content